List of ministers of agriculture of the Netherlands

 The minister of agriculture, fisheries, food security and nature (Minister van Landbouw, Visserij, Voedselzekerheid en Natuur) is the head of the Ministry of Agriculture, Fisheries, Food Security and Nature and a member of the Cabinet and the Council of Ministers.
-The current minister is Femke Wiersma of the Farmer–Citizen Movement (BBB) who has been in office since 2 July 2024.
-The current state secretary of Fisheries, Food Security and Nature is the minister's fellow party member Jean Rummenie.
+The current minister is Jaimi van Essen of Democrats 66 (D66) who has been in office since 23 February 2026.
+The current state secretary of Fisheries, Food Security and Nature is Silvio Erkens of the People's Party for Freedom and Democracy (VVD).